Selenium WebdriverIO Tutorial with Example

 In the WebdriverIO there is a property called maxInstances which helps you to run parallel browsers.
 Change your current wdio.conf.js with multiple browsers’ capabilities and run the same script.

 The following capabilities will run the Safari browser on the Mac Operating system and Chrome browser on the Windows Operating system.

 You can add multiple instances based on the target operating system CPU capacity.
 It advisable to create maxInstances is as required in order to get stable results.

 Let’s view the LamdaTest automation dashboard and see the execution details.
 You can see there are two tests ran under concurrent sessions and details are shown in the below screenshot.

 You can see the build name which we have set up in the capability section.

 Local console logs:

 Run your WebdriverIO tests & start your free testing.

 That Is All

 I am sure this WebdriverIO tutorial has helped you become proficient in automation testers with Selenium and WebdriverIO examples.
 Remember, if you are planning to scale your Selenium automation testing suite then it is recommended to go for a Selenium Grid to help you perform parallel testing.
 However, maintaining a Selenium Grid can be an expensive and strenuous option.
 Consequently, an online Selenium Grid is a different story that can help you paddle faster through your release cycles.
 In case you have any questions, feel free to let me know in the comments sections below.
 I would be happy to answer.
+You can also learn more about WebdriverIO assertions through the hub.
 Happy testing! 🙂